microsoft/FluidExamples/item-counter-spe/README.md

 This app is designed to use SharePoint Embedded (SPE).
 The core application code is the same as samples that use Azure Fluid Relay (AFR); however, this sample uses odsp-client to connect to Fluid Framework as opposed to azure-client.
-The differences are primarilly isolated to the infra folder although the initialization flow for this app is different in that includes auth while the AFR samples are anonymous.
+The differences are primarilly isolated to the infra folder, although the initialization flow for this app is different in that it includes auth while the AFR samples are anonymous.

 To use SPE you need to create an M365 developer account and configure SharePoint Embedded.
 The easiest way to get started is to install the SharePoint Embedded Visual Studio Code extension.
 From there you can create a new M365 developer tenant, create a new client app (with the require Microsoft Entra client ID) create new File Storage Container Types, and create new File Storage Containers.